 1. INTRODUCTION

 Okra (Abelmoschus esculentus L. Moench) is widely distributed across the tropical and humid regions of Africa, where it grows alongside its wild relatives in many rural areas.
 The crop is believed to have originated in the Abyssinian centre of origin, including Ethiopia, the mountainous regions of Eritrea, and parts of Sudan (Kumar, et al., 2013).
 Wild okra is commonly found along the alluvial banks of the White, Blue, and River Nile and grows extensively in the rain-fed areas of Central and Southern Blue Nile, Kordofan, and Darfur states (Abdalla et al., 2023).
 The young pods and leaves are harvested from wild plants, especially during the short rainy season, and are often dried for later use.
 This practice is particularly prevalent in regions such as the southern Blue Nile, Kordofan, and Darfur.
 In Sudan, okra is consumed in various forms as an essential ingredient in stews and sauces.
 It adds texture, flavour, and nutritional value to various dishes.
 Its mucilaginous nature is highly appreciated and often preserved by drying and grinding the pods into a fine powder.
 The dried okra, locally known as 'waika', is a staple in various traditional Sudanese dishes.
 In Sudan, however, breeding activities have largely focused on the characterization and documentation of genetic variability, with the most notable contribution being the work of Geneif (1983) and El Tahir (2023).
-Mainly production in farmer's fields depends almost completely on the use and production of landraces.
+Mainly, production in farmer's fields depends almost completely on the use and production of landraces.
 A few introduced cultivars mainly, Pusa Swani (India), Clemson Spineless, and Perkins Mammoth Long Okra Seeds, (USA) are used in larger schemes.
 Internationally, using hybrid seeds is becoming increasingly important to achieve target yield and quality.
 The study of combining ability in plant breeding programs is among the key procedures to evolve new heterotic F1 hybrids or desired segregants by determining parents, crosses, and the proper breeding strategy to use.
 It provides a reliable approach to evaluating the performance of parental lines in hybrid combinations, offering insights into both general and specific combining abilities.
 The line x tester analysis has emerged as one of the greatest and most valuable breeding tools using biometric approaches to measure combining ability (Habib & Al-Jubouri, 2024).
 This model provides insights into the values of both hybrids and parents and eventually the genetic information governing the targeted trait.
 Given the predominantly self-pollinating nature of okra, understanding these genetic attributes is crucial for identifying promising parental lines and developing high-yielding hybrids from Sudanese okra germplasm.
 This study was conducted on a selection of Sudanese okra lines while recognizing the contribution of high-yielding introduced varieties such as Clemson Spineless, which has shown strong adaptability and competitiveness against local genotypes.
 The study will determine the nature and magnitude of gene action controlling earliness and growth parameters, and identify promising hybrids for potential use in okra breeding programs in Sudan.
 Providing critical insights for developing high-yielding, early-maturing okra varieties with enhanced adaptability and productivity.
 The specific objectives of this research include assessing the general and specific combining ability of selected Sudanese okra lines and identifying crosses and parental lines with excellent complementary genetic contribution for earliness and growth parameters.

 2. materialS and methods